gensecaihq/react2shell-scanner/README.md

 >
 > This project is **actively looking for testers and contributors**!
 Whether you want to report bugs, suggest features, improve documentation, or submit code - all contributions are welcome.
 Check out our [Contributing Guide](CONTRIBUTING.md) to get started.

+## Acknowledgments

+This project exists to help the community respond to CVE-2025-55182.
+We acknowledge and thank the following individuals:

+- **[Lachlan Davidson](https://github.com/lachlan2k)** ([react2shell.com](https://react2shell.com/)) - For discovering and responsibly disclosing the React Server Components vulnerability (CVE-2025-55182) on November 29th, 2025.
+The security community owes him gratitude for his diligence in identifying this critical flaw and working with the React and Next.js teams to ensure patches were available.
+His efforts have helped protect countless applications and users worldwide.

 ## Quick Start

 ### 1. Instant Scan (No Installation)